We welcome and value your feedback on our services as we recognise that this helps us to identify those aspects of our service where we can improve.

 Will the Chief Executive see my complaint?

 When your complaint is received by the Trust, it will be passed to the Complaints Team who is responsible for reviewing all complaints and sending them to the relevant teams for their responses.
+An acknowledgement letter will then be prepared for you and passed to the Chief Nurse for signing.
+The Chief Nurse (who is part of the Executive Team) will then review each case individually to assess whether or not it needs to be discussed at the Trust's Executive Safety Meeting, if serious concerns relating to patient safety have been identified.

 Once the investigation has been completed, you will receive a signed written response from the Chief Executive.
 In order to provide this response, the Chief Executive will review your complaint and the response prior to signing to ensure that it addresses all of the concerns that you have raised.
 In the Chief Executive’s absence, your response will be signed by another member of the Trust’s Executive Team.